River Cole, West Midlands

 The River Cole is a 25 mi river in the English Midlands.
 It rises on the lower slopes of Forhill, one of the south-western ramparts of the Birmingham Plateau, at Red Hill and flows south before flowing largely north-east across the plateau to enter the River Blythe below Coleshill, near Ladywalk, shortly before the Blythe meets the Tame.
 This then joins the Trent, whose waters reach the North Sea via the Humber Estuary.
-Its source is very near the main watershed of Midland England : tributaries are few and very short except in the lower reaches, so the Cole is only a small stream.
+Its source is very near the main watershed of Midland England: tributaries are few and very short except in the lower reaches, so the Cole is only a small stream.
+The stretch between Shard End and Tyseley formed part of the historic border between Warwickshire and Worcestershire.